What is a High Efficiency Condensing Boiler?

 A high efficiency condensing boiler will suffer from an effect called ‘pluming’, which occurs in all types of condensing boilers.
 Pluming is a side effect of the condensing method, and looks like steam or gas escaping from the boiler and is much more noticeable in colder weather as it has an average temperature of 54°C. This plume of wet steam vapour will condense on a cold surface into small droplets of water, similar to when breathing on a window, and for this reason it is advised that all high efficiency condensing boilers are situated away from windows or cooler surfaces, as well as walls or internal corners where the damp may be trapped.

-3 Responses to “What is a High Efficiency Condensing Boiler?”
+5 thoughts on “What is a High Efficiency Condensing Boiler?

 The position is that water vapour is held in the air in our homes as long as the temperature is constant, when the room temperature drops the air can no longer hold the same amount of water vapour and the vapour moves to the nearest cold surface, usually a window where you have condensation along the bottom of the window, which is sometimes heavy and runs down onto the window cill and or soaks into the walls.
 Sometimes the walls or ceiling are colder than the windows and this leads to damp walls often the damp moves into our beds and other soft furnishings.